tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 constraint system [[11]].

-An Amicable pair of 255-bit sized curves, named Tweedledee and Tweedledum, are employed in Halo, [[11], Section 6.1].
+An Amicable pair of 255-bit sized curves, named Tweedledee and Tweedledum, are employed in Halo, see [[11], Section 6.1].
 Again, the target security level is 128-bit.

-In [[1]] the authors purportedly present a collection of results that establish the theoretical foundations for a generalization of the approach used in Halo.

 <p align="center"><a name="fig_tth"> </a><img src="sources/tweedledum-tweedledee-halo.png" width="550" /></p>
 <div align="center"><b>Figure 5: Tweedledee and Tweedledum: Halo Protocol's Pair of Elliptic Curves [[22]] </b></div>

+In [[1]] the authors purportedly present a collection of results that establish the theoretical foundations for a generalization of the approach used in Halo.

-Halo is no doubt the closest recursive proofs protocol closest to Bulletproofs, and hence of keen interest for Tari Blockchain in possibly developing proofs system that achieves scalability.
+Halo is no doubt the closest recursive proofs protocol to Bulletproofs, and hence of keen interest to Tari, for possibly developing a recursive proofs system that achieves scaling of the Tari Blockchain.

 ## Conclusion